Last updated on August 5th, 2023 at 09:30 pm

 - Your BVN or NIN (National Identity Number)

 - Functional email address

 - Functional phone number

 How do I pay my tax in Nigeria?

 Paying tax in Nigeria has been made easy through the use of technology.
 Anyone who wishes to remit his tax to the government can do so through the Federal Inland Revenue Service (FIRS).

 FIRS is a government agency that is saddled with the responsibility of collecting and accounting for tax on behalf of the Federal Government.

-Just as the FIRS is associated to the FG, States Boards of Internal Revenue (SBIRs) is associated to the 36 state governments while the Local Government Revenue Committees perform similar functions at the grassroots level.
+Just as the FIRS is associated with the FG, the States Boards of Internal Revenue (SBIRs) are associated to the 36 state governments while the Local Government Revenue Committees perform similar functions at the grassroots level.